 OCCUPATION OF JAPAN

 Following victory over the Axis powers in World War Two the RAAF had 3 fighter squadrons and some 2000 servicemen in the British Commonwealth Occupation Force in Japan.
-RAAF Squadrons 76, 77 and 82 were deployed to Japan in 1946 (the first of the Australian forces arrived on February 21st, 1946) and made up half of the Commonwealth air assets in the occupation force.
+RAAF No. 76, 77 and 82 Squadrons were deployed to Japan in 1946 (the first of the Australian forces arrived on February 21st, 1946) and made up half of the Commonwealth air assets in the occupation force.
 The squadrons were equipped with North American P-51D Mustangs.

 The purpose of the occupation force was to maintain military control within Japan, supervise demilitarisation of the country and dispose of what was left of Japan’s war-making capability.
 RAAF aircraft conducted patrols to detect illegal immigration and to locate remaining weapons stores around the country.
 The demilitarization process was basically completed in 1946 and the remaining period of time within the country was partially to guard the nation but also to conduct training.
-By 1948 only Number 77 Squadron remained on active duty in Japan.
+By 1948 only No. 77 Squadron remained on active duty in Japan.
 With the advent of the Korean War in 1950, Australian forces would remain in Japan until December 1954.

 THE COLD WAR BEGINS